 - 1. Select Audio > General. - 2.
-In the Prevent silent drop-down list, select one of the following: - On The user cannot set the handset to silent by using mute or decreasing the volume. - Off The user can mute/reduce the volume to silent in the handset (default). - 1.
+In the Prevent silent drop-down list, select one of the following: - On The user cannot set the handset to silent by using mute or decreasing the volume. - 1.
 This function is applicable for Mitel 5624 Services and Mitel 5624 Personal Alarm only.